zammad/zammad-admin-documentation/system/objects/types.rst

         able to use it.
 If you want to use this feature, consider to :docs:`migrate your database </appendix/migrate-to-postgresql.html>`.
       * Currently, only ``GET`` is supported as request method.
-      * The data structure must be in JSON format.
+      * The data structure must be in JSON format and provide the objects in an array.
       * The endpoint for the external data source has to support search.
 On Zammad side, there is no search/logic implemented; however, you can define the output key and value based on the result(s) from the response